olawalebako/node-todo-cicd/README.md

 node app.js

-To run locally--
+# To run locally
-make sure you have node installed already cd into the project folder run npm install run node app.js the app will be running on http://localhost:8000
+make sure you have node installed already

+from your terminal cd into the project folder

+run npm install

+run node app.js

+the app will be running on http://localhost:8000